 People needed Him and He had to carry the message of the gospel there also.
 There was darkness in Samaria, and He had to bring the light to them.
 Let us remember that Jesus did nothing by chance but always knew what He intended to do.

-Jesus and the disciples traveled through the hot sunlight and it was about six o'clock in the evening (some believe this encounter was at noon) when He reached the city of Sychar, near where Joseph's tomb was located.
+Jesus and the disciples traveled and reached the city of Sychar, near where Joseph's tomb was located.
 There Jacob had dug a well to water his flocks.
 Jesus sat down at that very ancient well.

-Note that Jesus was tired, and He sat down.
+Jesus was tired and He sat down.
 Jesus had walked a long way in the hot sun and so, like every other human being He would be tired.
 John thereby stresses Jesus' humanity.
 Our Saviour was made like us, experienced everything that we experienced, yet without sin, understands us completely and can sympathize with us and therefore He fully qualifies as our Redeemer.

 Obviously, this was an historic place of meeting.

-In the distance to the east, was Mount Gerizim, where the blessings of the Law were to be read annually as commanded by God.
-In full view to the West was Mount Ebal, where the curses of the Law were read to those who were disobedient.
-Here Jesus sat down and rested, waiting for the special woman that He would save from sin and transform her into a great evangelist to her people.

-When it refers to the woman coming out of Samaria, it means that the woman lived in the country of Samaria and not in the city of that name.
 The path that Jesus follows when He goes anywhere is deliberate, in the sense that He is seeking to do the will of His Father and so His movements have purpose.

 The woman coming out to where Jesus was would have been led by the Holy Spirit, for the express purpose of bringing her and those around her who would listen, to accept the words of salvation, recognizing Jesus as the Messiah they had long expected.
 Why was this particular woman chosen?
 She was known as a lewd woman with little morals and was infamous to the Samaritans around her area.
-This is one individual that might not be considered worthy to be saved; of course no one is worthy of being saved!
+This is one individual that might not be considered worthy to be saved; of course, no one is worthy of being saved!
 God chooses whom He will save, and His decision is not based on race, creed, status or any other variable man might find favorable.
+The woman came to draw water for her family at a time when nobody would come to the well.
+Normally women would always travel in groups to the well, but this woman was a loner.